leoki6/Digital-Communications/L4_FSK_ASK/README.md

 - [Conclusion](#conclusion)

 ## Laboratory Objective
 In this experiment, students used the EMONA Telecoms Trainer 101 and lab equipment to generate, detect, and restore digital messages using ASK and FSK schemes.
-This involved linking several modules with the hardware modulate the message with a carrier and employing signal processing techniques like low pass filters and comparators to clean up the signal.
+This involved linking several modules with the hardware to modulate the message with a carrier and employing signal processing techniques like low pass filters and comparators to clean up the signal.
 With the available results, a comparison will be made between FSK and ASK in addition to recalling AM and FM from previous experiments.

 ## Hardware Requirements
 - EMONA Telecoms Trainer 101